wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 7 And the yawning deep shall open its mouth to receive the enemies of the king.

-8 And the men of.
-Dacres shouted aloud, and drank of the strong waters of Jamaica, which make men mad moreover, they mixed the black dust therewith.
+8 And the men of Dacres shouted aloud, and drank of the strong waters of Jamaica, which make men mad moreover, they mixed the black dust therewith.

 9 Now when Isaac drew nigh unto the king's ship, the warriors of Columbia shouted.

 10 And Isaac bore down upon the strong ship of the king.

-11 About this time they put the lighted match to the-, black dust of the destroying engines, and it was like unto a clap of thunder.
+11 About this time they put the lighted match to the black dust of the destroying engines, and it was like unto a clap of thunder.

 12 Moreover, the fire and smoke issued out of the mouths of the engines in abundance, so as to darken the air, and they were overshadowed by the means thereof.